 Autoimmune disorders Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more , including Graves disease Graves disease Thyroid disorders may be present before women become pregnant, or they may develop during pregnancy.
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more , including Graves disease Graves disease Thyroid disorders may be present before women become pregnant, or they may develop during pregnancy.
 Being pregnant does not change the symptoms of thyroid disorders.
 How the fetus is affected... read more , are more common among women, particularly pregnant women.
 The abnormal antibodies produced in autoimmune disorders can cross the placenta and cause problems in the fetus.
 Pregnancy affects different autoimmune disorders in different ways.

 Antiphospholipid syndrome, which causes blood clots to form too easily or excessively, can cause the following during pregnancy:

 Miscarriage Miscarriage A miscarriage is a pregnancy loss before 20 weeks of pregnancy.
 Miscarriages are very common, especially early in pregnancy.
 Most of the time, the cause of a miscarriage is unknown, but it may... read more or stillbirth Stillbirth Stillbirth is death of a fetus after 20 weeks of pregnancy.
 Stillbirth may result from a problem in the woman, placenta, or fetus.
 Doctors do blood tests to try to identify the cause of a stillbirth... read more